 - 40 kWh: Storage spaces such as utility closets

 This is an incredible win for residential storage providers – and their customers.
 The City of Santa Rosa, which suffered devastating fires in both 2017 and 2018, has already adopted this code in advance of the 2021 state CFC rollout.
 This will allow the city’s residents to obtain energy storage systems sized appropriately for future possible PSPS events during wildfire season.

 With this huge boost in potential system sizes, residential energy storage is more feasible than ever in California.
 Now, installers can provide the best systems to help families across the state keep the lights on and essential appliances running.

 Sizing Made Easy

-Enphase’s System Estimator tool makes it easy for anyone to estimate the most appropriate size for a new system, whether it be an energy storage, solar, or a combined solar + storage system.
-Simply enter basic inputs such as location, square footage, and energy consumption, and the Enphase System Estimator tool will give you an instant estimate for the optimal size of your system and how much backup power it can provide.
+Enphase’s System Planner tool makes it easy for anyone to estimate the most appropriate size for a new system, whether it be an energy storage, solar, or a combined solar + storage system.
+Simply enter basic inputs such as location, square footage, and energy consumption, and the Enphase System Planner tool will give you an instant estimate for the optimal size of your system and how much backup power it can provide.